cabloy/zova/README.md

 1. Define `mother` as a local bean using `@Local` to register it in the ioc container
 2. Inject the `render` bean using `@Use`
 3. Define a reactive state: `counter` of type `number`
-4. Directly modify the value of `counter` by vanilla javaScript
+4. Directly modify the value of `counter` by vanilla javascript

 ### 4. render.tsx